truong-kyle/YorkAnalyst/README.md

 1. Download the file as a .zip
 1. Install `requirements.txt` using `pip install -r requirements.txt`
 1. Run `cli.py` for command line interface **OR** `app.py` for a locally hosted GUI website.
-1. The year can be changed based on the Year variable assigned by the user within the `app.py` file.
-(Only available for 21, 22 and 23)
 ## How it works
 Data is parsed using tabulas and regex to clean and modify some values, with some manual cleaning required.
 Pandas then handles converting the data into a csv and it's respective columns.
 Searches are handled using panda queries.
 ### Demo Video